 Our focus is to continue optimizing our expansive network of assets to provide customers with additional capacity and superior service.
-As we progress on our Line 3 Replacement U.S. Program and Seaway Expansion, we are committed to stakeholder engagement and timely project completion.
-Even beyond these capacity expansions, we continue to believe that the low-cost, staged options to expand our Mainline capacity through highly executable solutions with reduced regulatory requirements will provide opportunity for us to bring significant value to our customers.
-Enbridge remains committed to finding creative solutions for providing highly competitive transportation options to premium markets in North America, while also focusing on creating competitive alternatives for our customers to access international markets.
+As we progress on our Line 3 Replacement U.S. Program and potential Seaway expansion, we are committed to stakeholder engagement and timely project completion.
+Even beyond these capacity expansions, we continue to believe that the low cost, staged options to expand our Mainline capacity through highly executable solutions with reduced regulatory requirements will provide opportunity for us to bring significant value to our customers.
+Enbridge remains committed to finding creative solutions for providing highly competitive transportation options to premium markets in North America, while also focusing on creating competitive alternatives for our customers to access international markets

+Enbridge is challenging the Michigan governor's unlawful attempt to close the Line 5 dual pipelines at the Straits of Mackinac by terminating an easement that has been in existence since 1953.
+We have received strong support for the continued safe operation of Line 5 at the Straits-support that is rapidly gathering momentum from all levels of government, unions, business and industry on both sides of the international border.
 In all the years of change and growth, one certainty has remained: delivering safe and reliable solutions for our customers is our foundation.
-Enbridge is committed to providing increased optionality for our customers while continuing to deliver the exceptional service our customers have come to expect from us.
+This is why we will continue to vigorously defend our assets from parties looking to inhibit the service we provide our customers.
+Further, Enbridge is committed to providing increased optionality for our customers while continuing to deliver the exceptional service our customers have come to expect from us.